ON THIS PAGE: You will learn about the different ways doctors use to treat men with prostate cancer. To see other pages, use the menu.

 Although testosterone levels may recover after stopping ADT, some men who have had medical castration with LHRH agonists for many years may continue to have hormonal effects, even if they are no longer taking these drugs.

-Another important side effect of ADT is the risk of developing metabolic syndrome.
-Metabolic syndrome is a set of conditions, such as obesity, high levels of blood cholesterol and high blood pressure that increases a person’s risk of heart disease, stroke, and diabetes.
+Another serious side effect of ADT is the risk of developing metabolic syndrome.
+Metabolic syndrome is a set of conditions, such as obesity, high levels of blood cholesterol, and high blood pressure that increases a person’s risk of heart disease, stroke, and diabetes.
 Currently, it is not certain how often this happens or exactly why it happens, but it is quite clear that patients who receive a surgical or medical castration with ADT have an increased risk of developing metabolic syndrome.
 The risk is increased even if the medical castration is temporary.
-Find out more about hormone deprivation symptoms and how to manage them.
+Find out more about the symptoms of hormone deprivation and how to manage them.

 The risks and benefits of castration should be carefully discussed with your doctor.
 For men with metastatic prostate cancer, especially if it is advanced and causing symptoms, most doctors believe that the benefits of castration far outweigh the risks of side effects.
-Aggressive management of side effects is imperative for patients receiving ADT.
-These include regular exercise, smoking cessation, healthy diet, vitamin D/calcium supplementation, and aggressive preventive cardiovascular follow-up care.
+Aggressive management of side effects is very important for patients receiving ADT.
+These include getting regular exercise, quitting smoking, following a healthy diet, supplementing vitamin D and calcium intake, and receiving aggressive, preventive cardiovascular follow-up care.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping their ability to grow and divide.
 Chemotherapy is usually given by a medical oncologist, a doctor who specializes in treating cancer with medication.